-Description of risk Planned response 1 Management at various levels within an organisation are in a unique position to perpetrate fraud because of their ability to manipulate accounting records and prepare fraudulent financial statements by overriding controls that otherwise appear to be operating effectively.
+Description of risk Planned response Description of risk Management override of controls Management at various levels within an organisation are in a unique position to perpetrate fraud because of their ability to manipulate accounting records and prepare fraudulent financial statements by overriding controls that otherwise appear to be operating effectively.
 Due to the unpredictable way in which such override could occur there is a risk of material misstatement due to fraud on all audits.
-In relation to the management override of controls we will: Document our understanding of the processes and controls in place to mitigate the risks identified, and walk through those processes and controls to confirm our understanding; Test the appropriateness of journal entries recorded in the general ledger and other adjustments made in the preparation of the financial statements; Review the calculation of management's material accruals, estimates and provisions for evidence of management bias; Evaluate the business rationale for any significant unusual transactions; Understand the oversight given by those charged with governance of management processes over fraud; Sample test accruals and provisions based on established testing thresholds; and Review material aspects of capital expenditure on property plant and equipment to ensure it meets the relevant accounting requirements to be capitalised.
+Planned response In relation to the management override of controls we will: Document our understanding of the processes and controls in place to mitigate the risks identified, and walk through those processes and controls to confirm our understanding; Test the appropriateness of journal entries recorded in the general ledger and other adjustments made in the preparation of the financial statements; Review the calculation of management's material accruals, estimates and provisions for evidence of management bias; Evaluate the business rationale for any significant unusual transactions; Understand the oversight given by those charged with governance of management processes over fraud; Sample test accruals and provisions based on established testing thresholds; and Review material aspects of capital expenditure on property plant and equipment to ensure it meets the relevant accounting Management override of controls Management at various levels within an organisation are in a unique position to perpetrate fraud because of their ability to manipulate accounting records and prepare fraudulent financial statements by overriding controls that otherwise appear to be operating effectively.
+Due to the unpredictable way in which such override could occur there is a risk of material